websanco/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/documents-and-media/publishing-and-sharing/serving-device-and-screen-optimized-media/using-adapted-images-in-site-content.md

 # Using Adapted Images in Site Content

-Adaptive Media works behinds the scenes so that once blog and web content creators upload an image in their content, the app automatically adapts the image.
+Adaptive Media works behinds the scenes so that when blog and web content creators upload an image for their content, the app automatically adapts the image.
 Adaptive Media identifies each adapted image in the content's HTML with a `data-fileentryid` attribute that is replaced with the latest adapted image when the user views the content.
 This lets Adaptive Media deliver the latest adapted images to your content, even if the content existed prior to those images.

 ```tip::
    If Adaptive Media is uninstalled, the original images are displayed in the blog entries and web content articles.